 (7) Nitriding quenching compound heat treatment of 9SiCr steel circular screwing die

-The thermomechanical treatment process is extremely widely used.
+The thermomechanical treatment process is extensively utilized.

-The future of thermomechanical treatment is bright.
+The future outlook for thermomechanical treatment is positive.